OpenStackweb/openinfrasummitasia2024/src/pages/content-pages/travel-information.md

   * [Day 1 Keynotes](https://2024.openinfraasia.org/a/schedule#view=calendar&date=2024-09-03&track=466)
   * [Red Hat OpenStack Services on OpenShift Hands-On Lab](https://2024.openinfraasia.org/a/schedule#view=calendar&title=Red%20Hat%20OpenStack%20Services%20on%20OpenShift%20Hands-On%20Lab)
-  * Official Networking Event (Must purchase Networking Event ticket to attend)
+  * Dinner Party (Must purchase Diner Party ticket to attend)

     * Join us at [마키노차야 광교점](https://maps.app.goo.gl/kbp5B3ZBMqsx3kxi7) for a celebration of the OpenInfra and OCP communities on Tuesday, September 3 at 18:00.
 A buffet-style dinner will be served with drinks.
     * [Tickets for Korean Attendees (40,000원](https://openinfra.cafe24.com/surl/O/25))